 The Referee shall, at their discretion, assess a Double-minor Penalty to any Player who attempts to "butt-end" an opponent.

-The Referee, at their discretion, shall assess a Major Penalty to a Player who "butt-ends" an opponent.
-Refer to Rule 58.5 for an additional Game Misconduct Penalty.
+The Referee, at their discretion, shall assess a Major Penalty and an automatic Game Misconduct Penalty to a Player who "buttends" an opponent.